Philosophy

 Instead, you become present to your inner experience, attune to what needs care, and learn to respond to yourself with more understanding and compassion.

 There is a difference between getting through life and feeling present inside it.
-Many women become so
+You can become so

 practiced at managing, responding, and holding things together that life keeps functioning,

-while their connection to themselves quietly fades into the background.
+while your connection to yourself quietly fades into the background.

 You keep things running.
 You show up, meet expectations, and handle what needs to be handled.